joelmeckert/palo-userid-nps-nxlog/README.md

   - Filters => RADIUS Disconnect, event type: Logout

 # Implementation History
 This solution worked very well in an environment that was running Microsoft NPS with a Palo Alto firewall.
 Relying on the User-ID Agent on the firewall caused issues with the management plane, and 'known user' of the traffic would be occasionally blank, as the firewall was overwhelmed.
+Having the ability to create firewall rules based on User-ID was a game-changer.